isomerpages/nparks-gardening/page-index/ornamental-plants/_posts/2023-07-31-post-Satin Pothos.md

   <h4>Growing:</h4>
 	<p>This plant grows quickly and generally does not need fertilising, but feedinga  <a href="/page-index/horticulture-techniques/fertilising/">balanced fertiliser</a> once a year will boost its growth and make it fuller.</p>
 	<p>Grow the plant in bright indirect light to keep the variegation on the leaves.
 The leaves will lose their variegation and get <a href="/page-index/plant-problems/sunburn/">burned</a> if the light is too strong.</p>
-	<p>As with all potted plants, regular repotting once a year will prevent it from becoming root bound.</p>
+	<p>As with all potted plants, regular repotting once a year will prevent it from becoming &lt; a href="/page-index/plant-problems/root-bound/"&gt;root bound.</p>
 	<br>
 </section>